Aspects of Chaplaincy – Sacred Heart Catholic Primary School

 Mrs Felgate (Pastoral Leader)

-Mrs Mallam (Assistant Headteacher – Performing Arts Leader)
+Mrs Mallam (Deputy Headteacher – Performing Arts Leader)

 Mrs Spillane (Class Teacher – Music Leader)